chARpack/chARpack.github.io/src/routes/manual/02-normal_mode/02-settings.md

 By default, the color of bonds between atoms is interpolated from the atom's color to a neutral grey in the middle to provide a smooth look.
 If you prefer the look of bonds comprised of two solid-colored halves, you can toggle the interpolation off.

+### Licorice (stick) rendering
+By default, atoms are rendered as spheres with relatively thin cylindrical bonds connecting them.
+This button activates the "licorice" rendering method where the molecule is rendered as a network of comparatively thick sticks (bonds) in the colors of their respective connected atoms.

+### Video pass-through
+This button toggles the optional behaviour of VR devices that pass video footage of their surroundings from their camera to the user.
+This is useful in cases of live collaboration where every participant would like to see the room they are in, but can be toggled off for remote collaboration purposes.

+### Color scheme
+chARpack support multiple different color schemes that change the background color of menus and the color of the toggle indicators.

 ## Integration method

 <img src="/images/manual/integration_method.png" alt="Integration Method Menu" class="mx-auto max-w-md" />